acf-extended/ACF-Extended/README.md

 ### ACF: New Fields

 * **New Field: Advanced Link**
-Display a modern Link Selection in a modal
+Display a modern Link Selection in a modal.
+Add custom fields using `filter('acfe/fields/advanced_link/fields', $fields, $field, $link)`

 * **New Field: Button**
 Display a custom submit or button.
 Built-in ajax call on click.
 Example available in the field administration